TymB4r/Solitaire/README.md

 ## Build Instructions

-1. Clone the repository and enter the directory:
+1. Create a build directory and run CMake:

     ```bash
-    git clone <repo-url>
-    cd Solitaire
+    mkdir build (if the directory does not exist)
     ```

-2. Create a build directory and run CMake:
+2. Run configuration:

     ```bash
-    mkdir build
-    cd build
-    cmake ..
+    cmake -S . -B build -G "MinGW Makefiles" .
     ```

-3. Build the project:
+3. Build the project (from project directory):

     ```bash
-    cmake --build .
+    cmake --build build
     ```

-4. Run the game (from inside the build directory):
+4. Run the built executable:

     ```bash
-    ./Solitaire
+    build/Solitaire.exe
     ```

 ## How to Play